 The nearest bus, train and taxi services operate from Penrith Railway Station — about 6km from the centre.
 For public transport timetables, maps and trip planning use Transport Info 131500: www.131500.com.au, Transport Info App, call 131 500 or use the 131500 Transport Info Trip Planner below to help plan your trip to the venue.

 A shuttle bus will operate between Penrith train station and the Sydney International Regatta Centre (SIRC) from Friday 23 March to Sunday 25 March.
-A full schedule of busses and stops will be available from January 22 2018.
+A full schedule of busses and stops is available here: Busways Timetable

 If travelling from the city we suggest exiting the M4 Motorway at the Northern Road and following the signs from the venue.
 The M2 Motorway provides an alternative route whereby visitors can travel to the venue via Windsor and Richmond.
 The M7 now provides an additional, faster, link from the northern suburbs.
 Use Google Maps to get directions to the course from any location.